Dave Holland (drummer): Imprisonment

 In 2004, Holland was arrested and later found guilty by a jury at Northampton Crown Court of one count of attempted rape and five counts of indecent assault against a 17-year-old male with learning difficulties.
 The offences occurred at Holland's rural English home in 2002 against a boy who had hired Holland to give him drum lessons.
-The jury also found a co-accused, 22-year-old Spiros Laouitaris, not guilty of four counts of indecent assault.
+The jury also found a co-accused, a 22-year-old man, not guilty of four counts of indecent assault.
 Following the verdict, Judge Charles Wide told the court that Holland had "deliberately and calculatedly planned a strategy to abuse a boy who he knew was exceptionally vulnerable".
 Holland had steadfastly denied all charges, telling the court "There might have been the odd hug or something like that.
 I know it is politically incorrect nowadays, but kids like to be shown a bit of affection."
 It was revealed at trial that the victim had occasionally spent the night at Holland's house while taking lessons, and his parents learned of what Holland was doing when they received a letter from their son detailing the sexual abuse.
 He was sentenced to eight years in prison.
 In an interview during the criminal proceedings, Holland revealed publicly for the first time that he was bisexual.

-Holland had recently completed some recording sessions with guitarist Tony Iommi.
-When word of his arrest became public, Iommi had Holland's drum tracks removed and re-recorded by Jimmy Copley, not wanting any association with a convicted sex offender.
+Holland had previously completed some recording sessions with guitarist Tony Iommi.
+When word of his arrest became public, Iommi had Holland's drum tracks re-recorded by Jimmy Copley, not wanting any association with a convicted sex offender.

-Holland was scheduled for release from prison in 2012 and had reportedly served his full sentence that year.

 In late 2006, Holland told author Neil Daniels in a letter from prison that he was in the process of writing his autobiography.
 Holland also stated his intent to appeal his conviction, saying "I was convicted of a crime that I didn't commit, and like so many others in similar situations to the one in which I find myself, an offense that never even existed in the first place...".
 He also railed against the legal system itself, telling Daniels "There is absolutely no difference whatsoever between the criteria that is permitted to be applied in sex offences now and that which was applied in cases of witchcraft in the 17th century."

+Holland was released from prison in 2012 after having served his full sentence.

 Death

-On 18 January 2018 it was announced that Holland had died a few days previously.
-No cause of death was provided.